ZeroAfro/Portfolio/Coding/Python/General Python Projects/Weight Loss Calculator/README.md

 Based on the average TDEE and chosen goal, the program calculates and displays the recommended daily calorie intake to meet the weight loss target.
 It also supports quitting anytime by typing `q`.

-The program features robust input validation, debug logging, and clear messaging to guide users.
+The program includes input validation, debug logging, and messaging around safe calorie thresholds (e.g., below 1200 calories/day).

 ---